elixir-sqlite/sqlite_ecto2/README.md

 end
 ```

-If you are using Elixir 1.3, uou should also update your applications list to include `sqlite_ecto2` and `ecto`:
+If you are using Elixir 1.3, you should also update your applications list to include `sqlite_ecto2` and `ecto`:

 ```elixir
 def application do